-Helen Hunt (Co-Founder) is a qualified antenatal teacher (DipHE) and has many years' experience facilitating antenatal education.
+Helen Hunt (Co-Founder) is a qualified antenatal teacher (DipHE) and local midwife.

-She and Jo met when they were training and set up Birth Choices Worcestershire to provide accessible and affordable antenatal classes to local parents.
+She and Jo met when they were training to be educators and set up their former organisation (Birth Choices Worcestershire) back in 2012.

 Jo Lederer (Co-Founder) is a qualified antenatal teacher and transition to parenthood practitioner (DipHE) with several years' experience teaching antenatal and postnatal courses and supporting local mums and dads as they become parents.